xmigrate/xmigrate-docs/docs/source/getting_started.rst

       :width: 600
       :alt: xmigrate discovered hosts

-First, we need to create the network as seen in the below screenshot.
+First, we need to create the network as shown in the below screenshot.
+Note: the example shown is that of a GCP migration which does not require network CIDR but other supported providers do.

    .. image:: images/blueprint-1.png
       :width: 600
       :alt: xmigrate blueprint network creation

-Then we need to create a subnet as seen in the below screenshot.
+Then we need to create a subnet as shown in the below screenshot.
 We have to pass the subnet CIDR and select if the network is public or private.

    .. image:: images/blueprint-2.png